AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/working-with-web-campaigns/create-a-new-widget-web-campaign.md

    >[!NOTE]
    >
    >**Want to A/B test your web campaigns?** One or more web campaigns can be [A/B tested for optimal results](/help/marketo/product-docs/web-personalization/working-with-web-campaigns/ab-test-your-web-campaign.md).
-With the Auto-Tune feature, the platform automatically recognizes the better performing campaigns, continues with the highest converting campaigns and pauses the other ones.
+With the [!UICONTROL Auto Tune] feature, the platform automatically recognizes the better performing campaigns, continues with the highest converting campaigns and pauses the other ones.

 ## Edit a Web Campaign {#edit-a-web-campaign}

-   From the Web Campaigns page, click **Edit** on the Campaign.
+   From the [!UICONTROL Web Campaigns] page, click **[!UICONTROL Edit]** on the Campaign.

    ![](assets/image2016-11-4-13-3a2-3a20.png)